-NOTE: Populi requires multi-factor
+NOTE: Populi now requires multi-factor authentication called "Log In Approvals" (MFA).

-authentication (MFA).
-When you login the first time after this date, you'll be prompted to setup MFA through your mobile device.
+When you login the first time after August 1, 2023 you'll be prompted to set up MFA through your mobile device.
 Google Authenticator and Authy are free, and there are other options available as well.
 If you do not have a smart phone, you can download Authy to your computer desktop (Authy.com).
+You can find detailed instructions how to use Populi Log In